coreos/coreos-kubernetes/Documentation/deploy-master.md

 $ sudo chown root:root /etc/kubernetes/ssl/*-key.pem
 ```

-### flannel Configuration
+### Network Configuration
+Networking is provided by Flannel and Calico.

-[flannel][flannel-docs] provides a key Kubernetes networking capability &mdash; a software-defined overlay network to manage routing of the [Pod][pod-overview] network.
+* [flannel][flannel-docs] provides a software-defined overlay network for routing traffic to/from the [pods][pod-overview]
+* [Calico][calico-docs] secures the overlay network by restricting traffic to/from the pods based on fine-grained network policy.

-*Note:* If the pod-network is being managed independently of flannel, this step can be skipped.
-See [kubernetes networking](kubernetes-networking.md) for more detail.
+*Note:* If the pod-network is being managed independently of flannel, then the flannel parts of this guide can be skipped.
+In this case, Calico may still be used for providing network policy.
+See [Kubernetes networking](kubernetes-networking.md) for more detail.

 We will configure flannel to source its local configuration in `/etc/flannel/options.env` and cluster-level configuration in etcd.
 Create this file and edit the contents: